 |Day 12||Sightseeing Hike to Tiger’s Nest Monastery|

 Gomkora Tshechu Festival Tour in Eastern Bhutan takes you on an adventure from the eastern to the western region of Bhutan while enjoying the Gomkora festival and visiting the cultural icons of Bhutan.
-Gomkora Tshechu Festival is celebrated in the eastern region of Bhutan for 3 days on the second month of the Bhutanese calendar falling sometime in March or April annually.
+Gomkora Tshechu Festival is celebrated in the eastern region of Bhutan for three days in the second month of the Bhutanese calendar, falling sometime in March or April annually.
 It is held at the Gomphu Kora situated near the Trashigang Dzong.
 The tour lets you enjoy the festival while intermingling with the nomadic and ethnic tribes of the nearby villages and even from some states of India.
-The reunion during this annual festival sees men and women in their finery, partaking in the unique dances, folk songs, and ancient practices which is the major attraction of this tour.
+The reunion during this annual festival sees men and women in their finery, partaking in the unique dances, folk songs, and ancient practices, which is the major attraction of this tour.

-From thereon, the next day’s drive will take you to the old capital of Bhutan at Punakha and introduce you to the largest fortress of Trongsa Dzong and the Nepali styled Stupa, Chendebji Chorten on the way.
+The next day’s drive will take you to the old capital of Bhutan at Punakha and introduce you to the largest fortress of Trongsa Dzong and the Nepali styled Stupa, Chendebji Chorten, on the way.
 On the next day, you will stay at Punakha for sightseeing.
-Some of the religious places you can visit are the Punakha Dzong situated between the Mo Chhu and Pho Chhu rivers; Chimi Lhakhang, built by the Divine Madman, featuring phallus objects and paintings, and the Khamsum Yulley Namgyal Chorten built in 2004.
+Some of the religious places you can visit are the Punakha Dzong situated between the Mo Chhu and Pho Chhu rivers; Chimi Lhakhang, built by the Divine Madman, featuring phallus objects and paintings; and the Khamsum Yulley Namgyal Chorten built in 2004.

-From Punakha, you will head to the capital city of Bhutan, Thimphu by crossing the Dochu La pass (3,100m/10,170ft) on the next day.
-Dochula Pass is the major highlight of this day with the 108 memorial chortens and the open yard which is known to hold the annual Dochula Druk Wangyel Festival.
-The next day’s tour around Thimphu takes you to the King’s Memorial Chorten, tall bronze Buddha Dordenma statue, Tashi Chhoedzong, and the Motithang Takin Preserve which is a protected area for Takin, the national animal of Bhutan.
+From Punakha, you will head to the capital city of Bhutan, Thimphu, by crossing the Dochu La pass (3,100m/10,170ft) on the next day.
+Dochula Pass is the major highlight of this day, with the 108 memorial chortens and the open yard known to hold the annual Dochula Druk Wangyel Festival.
+The next day’s tour around Thimphu takes you to the King’s Memorial Chorten, tall bronze Buddha Dordenma statue, Tashi Chhoedzong, and the Motithang Takin Preserve a protected area for Takin, the national animal of Bhutan.

 After enjoying the ancient architecture, culture, and landscape of Bhutan, you will take a drive to the Paro international airport on the final day for your departure homewards.

-On this day you will land at the Guwahati airport which is the main airport in the North Eastern end of India.
-Upon landing from the plane, you will continue the documentation process and will be greeted by our representatives who will escort you to Samdrup Jongkhar.
-As you transfer from Guwahati to Samdrup Jongkhar you will pass a tea garden, farms, and the Brahmaputra Rivers.
+On this day, you will land at the Guwahati airport, the main airport in the North Eastern end of India.
+Upon landing from the plane, you will continue the documentation process and be greeted by our representatives, who will escort you to Samdrup Jongkhar.
+As you transfer from Guwahati to Samdrup Jongkhar, you will pass a tea garden, farms, and the Brahmaputra Rivers.
 Along the way, you will cross Dora Kahara, Baihata Chariali, Lahapara, Gerua, Kumarikata, and finally Darangamela to enter Samdrup.

 Samdrup Jongkhar is the eastern entry point in Bhutan.
 It is one of the oldest towns in Bhutan and borders the state of Assam in India.
 You can spot the hustle and bustle of the large urban center in Samdrup.
 Upon reaching Samdrup, you will be transferred to your hotel.